etic/UnityQuery/README.md

 UnityQuery
 ==========

-UnityQuery makes scene traversal in Unity3D cleaner.
+UnityQuery is a library for cleaner Unity3D scene traversal.

+LINQ makes it easy to handle enumerables in a functional style 90% of the time, but a lot of operations related to scene traversal in Unity still end up being verbose and no clearer than the straightforward implementation.
+UnityQuery aims to fix this.

 Let's say you want to color every other child of the current GameObject red.
 A straightforward implementation might look like this:
 ```csharp
 for (int i = 0; i < transform.childCount; i += 2) {
     Transform child = transform.GetChild(i);